saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/IOT_Platform_Install.md

 > cat /var/log/postgresql/postgresql-13-main.log

-### NODE-RED ###
+### Setup NODE-RED ###

-Info on using node red on the pi is found on the nodered.org website: https://nodered.org/docs/getting-started/raspberrypi You can ignore the installation part since it was done via the dietpi-software interface

-1. Connect to node-red to see that it is running using it RPI Static IPaddr
+1. Connect to node-red using RPI Static IPaddr found in CLIENTS page in your WI-FI admin Panel.

 http://{YOUR_RPI_IPADDRESS}:1880

 1. Install node-red-contrib-re-postgres in your ssh command line using:

 npm install node-red-contrib-re-postgres